As strikes devastate Gaza, Israel forms unity government to oversee war sparked by Hamas attack

 Israel’s tone has changed as well.
 In past conflicts, its military insisted on the precision of strikes in Gaza, trying to ward off criticism over civilian deaths.
 This time, military briefings emphasize the destruction being wreaked.

-“We will not allow a reality in which Israeli children are murdered,” Defense Minister Gallant said in a meeting with soldiers near the southern border on Tuesday.
-“I have removed every restriction — we will eliminate anyone who fights us, and use every measure at our disposal.”
+“I have removed every restriction — we will eliminate anyone who fights us, and use every measure at our disposal,” Defense Minister Gallant told soldiers near the southern border on Tuesday.

 Even with the evacuation warnings, Palestinians say some are unable to escape or have nowhere to go, and that entire families have been crushed under rubble.